Nisad-Hossain/File-Fire/README.md

 cd File-Fire

-python
+python NH-FILE.py

-Note : (THIS IS PAID TOOLS FOR FILE CLONEING BAST UID CLONER APPROVED FOR CONTACT ME)
+Note : (THIS IS PAID TOOLS FOR FILE CLONEING BAST FILE CLONER APPROVED FOR CONTACT ME)